AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 >
 >Try out and discover the benefits of Dynamic Media image modifiers and Smart Imaging, using Dynamic Media [_Snapshot_](https://snapshot.scene7.com/).
 >
 > Snapshot is a visual demonstration tool, designed to illustrate the power of Dynamic Media for optimized and dynamic image delivery.
-Experiment with test images or Dynamic Media URLs, to visually observe the output of various Dynamic Media image modifiers, and Smart Imaging optimizations for the following:
+Experiment with test images or Dynamic Media URLs, so you can visually observe the output of various Dynamic Media image modifiers, and Smart Imaging optimizations for the following:
+>
 >* File size (with WebP and AVIF delivery)
 >* Network bandwidth
 >* DPR (Device Pixel Ratio)